RobinGhosh64/sapintegration_from_azure/README.md

     - Data Gateway Installed on Customer's On Prem with the correct .NET libraries
     - Logic App

+## General steps to integrate and call any SAP remote function call

+1. SAP connector/adaptor is the gateway to the target SAP system.
+So before we make any SAP RFC call we need to pass in the correct request and response objects
+   I.E. We need to confirm to a spec and provided the exact XML otherwise the adaptor will reject it and not send it over to the target SAP instance
+2. It is the job of the SAP adaptor(driver) to know these objects and it will tell you the meta data (external schema definition:- XSD) if you ask him to describe it.
+3. This describe feature can be called when you specifically call **Generate Schemas** action in the adaptor which is exposed as an API, just like **Send BAPI message **
+4. You will need to pass in the SAP RFC action name
+5. By default, the SAP adaptor will return the root elements for request/response objects and followed by the child elements in two objects which is mbedded inside an array.
+   Also the data stream is encoded.
+7. If you are going to do exercise many integrations, this is going to be a manual nightmare.
+8. I decided to automate this and help the community so I am going to ask you to create a separate Logic App to extract these xsd's first.
+Think about this Logic App as a cookie    cutter to do many integrations in the SAP world.
+9. I will automate this completely when I get time.

 ## Step 1: Create a Logic App that can describe input/output objects (request/response) to run any SAP RFC action
 1. In the Azure Portal, search for **Logic App**